ibm-cloud-docs/Cloudant/guides/iam.md

 3. Generate [new service credentials](/docs/services/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud#creating-a-service-instance) as needed.

 4. Open a new {{site.data.keyword.cloud_notm}} support case requesting to remove {{site.data.keyword.cloudant_short_notm}} legacy credentials for your instance.
-Include the user name of the instance as shown in the service credentials.
+Include the username of the instance as shown in the service credentials.
 For more information, see [Locating your service credentials](/docs/services/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud#locating-your-service-credentials).

-5. Once support has replied that the legacy credentials have been removed, note that any service credentials created prior to removal will contain legacy user name and password details that will no longer work.
+5. Once support has replied that the legacy credentials have been removed, note that any service credentials created prior to removal will contain legacy username and password details that will no longer work.
 It is recommended to remove any of these service credential entries.

 ## Making requests to instances by using IAM credentials
 {: #making-requests-to-instances-by-using-iam-credentials}